xenomorpheus/WizardsRod/Brain/Readme.txt

 The smarts of the staff.

 Let us think about it from the use case.
-We are going to have a stream of Staff events flowing in.
+We are going to have a stream of Staff events flowing in, presumably from hardware.
 We are going to need to know if we have performed the correct events to trigger a Spell.

 My thoughts are as follows: